Water Quality in the State of New York

 New York State is world-renowned for its water quality and they take multiple measures to keep the water clean and fresh tasting.
-Some such measures are; state annual water tasting contests, high-tech treatment processes such as the world’s largest ultraviolet disinfection treatment facility in Westchester County New York, and steering clear of extensive chemical treatment regimens.
+Some such measures are high-tech treatment processes such as the world’s largest ultraviolet disinfection treatment facility in Westchester County New York, and steering clear of extensive chemical treatment regimens.
 New York City department of environmental protection is one of the 5 municipalities in the US that is allowed to supply unfiltered water based on their water quality, and the water is well known for its fresh taste (which is based on the absence of chlorine, a chemical often used for water treatment).

 The state of New York’s average water hardness is moderately hard at 62 PPM.
 New York City Metro area, home to nearly half of the state’s residents, has water that is considered soft to moderately hard.
 This stems from the fact that 90% of the water comes from the Catskill and Delaware watershed supply, which has fairly soft to slightly hard water.
 For example, NYC has moderately hard water, based on the USGS water hardness measures with 65 PPM.
 Cities that get their water supply from lakes and rivers can have harder water levels such as Buffalo, who’s potable drinking water comes from Lake Erie and provides water at a hardness measure of 135 PPM.